1wunderkind/loopgpt-backend/docs/privacy/data-handling.md

 ## Security Note
 All commerce tokens are signed using a server-side `JWT_SECRET` that must be configured in the environment.
 We do not use default or hardcoded secrets.

+## Data Access Boundaries (Recipes Table)

+- The recipes table has Row Level Security (RLS) enabled.
+- There are NO INSERT/UPDATE/DELETE policies for recipes.
+- Anonymous and authenticated clients cannot write recipes via the Supabase API.
+- Recipes are written only by LooptOS Edge Functions using the Supabase service role key.
+- The service role key is never exposed to clients.
+- If public viewing is enabled: "SELECT is allowed via a dedicated read policy; write operations remain blocked."

+This prevents client-side abuse, cost burn, and unintended data modification.